 Mothers consistently shift their unique vocal fingerprints when communicating with infants.

 Press: PBS | Science Friday | Washington Post | Discover Magazine | The Guardian | BBC | Princeton News

 Perception of Musical Pitch and Timbre

 I am also broadly interested in the perception of pitch and timbre in music and other naturalistic auditory environments.
-In one recent study, we find that timbre may represent a high-level, configural property of natural sounds, processed similarly to faces in vision.
+In one recent study, we report rapid, widespread perceptual adaptation to the timbre of a variety of natural sounds (speech, animal calls, musical instruments).
+Our results point to timbre as a high-level, configural property of sounds, processed similarly to faces in vision.